kkanden/idknotes.nvim/README.md

     -- config of the note window
     win_config = {
-        width = 0.4, -- if between 0 and 1 taken as fraction of the window, if integer taken as number or lines height = 0.5, -- same as aboce style = "minimal",
+        width = 0.4, -- if between 0 and 1 taken as fraction of the window, if integer taken as number or lines height = 0.5, -- same as above style = "minimal",
         border = "rounded",
         title_pos = "center",